Getting Started Guide

 - Unmount an ISO.

-- Convert the virtual machine into a template.
+- Convert the virtual machine to a template.

-In the General tab, you find detailed information about your virtual machine, such as its physical location (AZ, Pool, Host), RAM, CPU, IP addresses, and other details.
+In the 'General' information tab, you will find detailed information about your virtual machine, such as its physical location (AZ, Pool, Host), RAM, CPU, IP addresses, and more.

 - Virtual machine UUID